Gluten-Free Cottage Cheese French Bread Loaf (No Yeast)

 Easily Adapt This Recipe for Any Diet

-💡 Pro Tip: If you try a substitution, let us know how it worked in the comments!
+💡 Pro Tip: If you try a substitution, let me know how it worked for you.
+Those notes help other readers make this bread successfully too.

 A loaf and slices of gluten-free French bread with cottage cheese.